vasilakisfil/Introspected-REST/README.md

 ### 3.1.
 Application level
 In the application level, the client starts content negotiation (or content selection), usually asking for only one Media Type.
-Media Types were originally defined in [RFC 2046](https://tools.ietf.org/html/rfc2046) but have since used in a variety of protocols.
 A Media Type provides information about the structure of the content and the message format used in the data it describes.
-**Media Types and the content negotiation in general, are not restricted to HTTP only**.
+Media Types were originally defined in [RFC 2046](https://tools.ietf.org/html/rfc2046) and have been extensively used in HTTP, however, **Media Types and the content negotiation in general, are not restricted only to HTTP**.
 Although HTTP is one of the most popular application network protocols today, the Media Types and content negotiation can be found in other (mostly text-based) protocols as well like SIP, CoAP, QUIC etc.